bziiuj/pcodebooks/README.md

 B. Instalation steps:

-  1. All needed dependencies should download and build automatically by running setup_pcodebook.m matlab script.
+  1. All needed dependencies should download and build automatically by running setup_pcodebook.m matlab script (in cases of some environments, it is necessary to run ./get_dependencies.sh script directly from the console).

 C. Test persistence codebooks (only vlfeat library needed):